310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Madara %}
-… Kanata-san.
+…Kanata-san.
 If that’s the problem, then maybe I should try having a talk with your household?
 {% endbubble %}

 {% bubble Kanata %}